SILs as pseudoscience

 - To achieve the integrity level a set of processes are applied to the specification, design & production processes.

-Unfortunately even the lowest target failure rates for safety functions (e.g. 10E-5 per hr) are already beyond practical verification (Littlewood-Strigini 1993) therefore we have no practical independent and empirical way to demonstrate that application of a SIL (or any other posited technique) will achieve the required reliability.
+Unfortunately even the lowest target failure rates for safety functions (e.g. 10E-5 per hr) are already beyond practical verification (Littlewood-Strigini 1993) therefore we have no practical independent and empirical way to demonstrate that application of a SIL (or any other posited technique) will achieve the required reliability (or freedom from accident).
 So we end up with a circular argument where we can only demonstrate achieving a specific SIL by the evidence of carrying out the processes that define that SIL level (McDermid 2001).

 SIL allocation is non-trivial

 A number of different techniques can be used to allocate integrity level requirements ranging from the Consequence/Autonomy models of DO-178B and MIL-STD-882 to the Risk Matrices of IEC 61508 (1).
-Because of these differences SIL allocation cannot be said to be a consistent and therefore precisely defined activity this makes refutation of the theory difficult as a failure could be argued on an after the fact basis as being due to incorrect allocation.
+Because of these differences SIL allocation cannot be said to be a consistent and therefore precisely defined activity this makes refutation of the theory difficult as a failure could be argued, ad hoc, as being due to the incorrect allocation of SILs rather than SILs themselves.

 SIL Activities are inconsistent from standard to standard

 The many SIL based standards vary widely in the methods invoked and the degree of tailoring that a project can apply.
 DO-178B defines a basic development process but focuses upon software product testing and inspection to assure safety.
 Other standards such as DEF STAN 00-55 focus on the definition of safety requirements that are acquitted through evidence.
 Some standards, such as DEF AUST 5679, emphasise the use of formal methods to achieve the highest integrity levels while others, such as IEC 61508, invoke a broad range of techniques to deliver a safety function at a required integrity level.
-There is as a result no single consistent and therefore wide ranging, ‘theory of SILs’.
+There is as a result no single consistent and therefore wide ranging, ‘theory of SILs’, but each is specific to the project and company ‘instance’.

 SIL activities are applied inconsistently